FAQ - frequently asked questions and answers

 Information on the supported databases can be found in section "Databases".

-Can old database server configurations still be used in later versions?
+Can old database server configurations still be used in current versions?

-How can individual variables be written into an existing database structure or read from it?
+How can individual variables be written to or read from an existing database structure?

-Can several records be written into a database simultaneously?
+Can several records be written to a database at the same time?

 This depends on the database used.
-With a Microsoft SQL database this would be possible in conjunction with the function block FB_SQLCommand, since several SQL insert commands (separated by semicolon) can be transferred to the PLC function block.
+With a Microsoft SQL database this would be possible in conjunction with the FB_SQLCommand function block, since several SQL Insert commands (separated by semicolon) can be transferred to the PLC function block.

 How can the TwinCAT Database Server be operated in a network?